From Salzburg to Vienna

 Available rental bikes

-You can choose between woman’s and men's bicycles either with 7-speed gear shift and coaster brake or 21-speed gear shift and freewheel.
+You can choose between woman’s and men's bicycles either with 7-speed gear shift and coaster brake or 21-speed gear shift and freewheel and e-bikes.
 Included are two saddle bags for each bike.
+You simply specify your wishes at time of booking.

 7 day hotline service